What is a Personal Guarantee?

 The following financial institutions require guarantees for small business loans:

-- Banks and credit unions.
+- Banks and credit unions

-- Online lenders.
+- Online lenders

-- Government lenders.
+- Government lenders

 How do Personal Guarantees work in small business financing?

+Personal guarantees are a tool for reducing risk for lenders by providing additional security beyond business assets.
 The process for getting a personal guarantee is simple.
 You’re usually required to sign the guarantee during the loan application process.
 The lender includes it with your loan documents.

 Lenders will first go after any collateral if your business defaults on the loan.
+If the business cannot repay the business debt, the guarantor’s personal assets, such as real estate and savings, may be at risk.
 After foreclosing on collateral and auctioning off the assets, lenders can pursue any remaining loan balance from your assets.
+The creditor can target an individual’s personal assets to recover business debt.
+If a personal guarantee goes into collections, it can also impact the guarantor’s spouse if joint assets are involved.

 In some cases, the lender might sue you for the remaining amounts.
-Judgments could include garnishing wages, going after personal property, or money in your accounts.
-You might have to file for bankruptcy if you don’t have the funds to cover what’s owed.
+Judgments could include garnishing wages, seizing personal property, or freezing money in your accounts.

 Unlimited Personal Guarantees